 When does the program graduate from pilots to platform investment?

 When at least two of the three pilots reach production and sustain measurable value for 60 days post-launch.
 At that point you have organizational evidence, not vendor promises, that AI delivers in your context.
 That is the credibility threshold for a platform conversation.
 A platform bet placed before that evidence is faith, not strategy.
+McKinsey's 2025 research found only one-third of organizations have begun scaling AI at the enterprise level — the remaining two-thirds are in pilot purgatory, running experiments that never graduate.

 The point of the framework is not caution.
 Caution as a default is how AI initiatives turn into 18-month design-by-committee exercises that produce decks and no production deployments.
 The point is to maximize learning per dollar in the first 90 days, because the second three picks land substantially better when the first three were chosen with intention.

 Gartner forecast that 30% of GenAI projects would be cancelled after PoC by end of 2025[3] — citing poor data quality, underestimated complexity, and unclear ROI.
 Every one of those failure conditions is detectable up front, in a 30-minute structured scoring session.
-Poor data quality shows up the moment you try to establish a baseline and the metric does not exist in any system.
+Poor data quality shows up the moment you try to establish a baseline and the metric doesn't exist in any system.
 Underestimated complexity shows up when IT estimates the integration timeline.
 Unclear ROI shows up when nobody can name the dollar amount the workflow currently costs.
-The framework does not prevent failure.
+The framework doesn't prevent failure.
 It makes the failure modes visible before resources commit.